 - the hidden part of consciousness.
 It is pervasive in the being, an integral aspect of every cell, organ, system, and the organism as a whole

-- the biggest part of consciousness, coordinating millions of actions per second in each one of the 10 trillion cells
+- the biggest part of consciousness, coordinating millions of actions per second in each one of our trillions of cells

 - omniscient, omnipotent, and infallible: all-knowing, all-powerful, and incapable of error